Salomon Maimon: Interest in Kabbalah

 Maimon describes how he took an interest in Kabbalah, and made a pilgrimage to the court of the Maggid of Mezritch around 1770.
 He ridiculed the Maggid's adherents for their enthusiasm, and charged the Maggid with manipulating his followers.
 He also wrote that the Maggid's ideas are "closer to correct ideas of religion and morals" than those he was taught in cheder."

-Around the years 1777–1778 he wrote the book "ma'ase livnat hasapir" ("a pavement of sapphire stone", from Exodus 24:10), in there he interpreted the Kabbala thought in philosophical way.
-This book unprinted in maimon's life and only in 2019 the scholar Gideon Freudenthal published it from the manuscript.
+Around the years 1777–1778 he wrote the book Ma'ase Livnat ha-Sapir (meaning "a pavement of sapphire stone", from Exodus 24:10), in there he interpreted the Kabbala thought in philosophical way.
+This book went unprinted in Maimon's life and only in 2019 the scholar Gideon Freudenthal published it from the manuscript.

 In Germany

 In his mid-twenties Maimon left his home area in the direction of the German-speaking lands.
 His first attempt to take up residence in Berlin in 1778 failed.
 He was expelled for possession of a draft of a commentary on the Moreh Nebukhim of Maimonides.
 A later attempt to convert to Protestantism in Hamburg failed due to admitted lack of belief in Christian dogma.
 His second attempt to settle in Berlin in 1780 succeeded; he established a close connection with Moses Mendelssohn and entered the circles of the Haskalah (the Jewish Enlightenment movement) in Berlin.
 Mendelssohn introduced him to some wealthy Jews in Berlin, upon whom Maimon relied for patronage while he pursued his studies.
 He devoted himself to the study of philosophy along the lines of Leibniz, Wolff and Mendelssohn.

 In 1783, Mendelssohn asked Maimon to leave Berlin due to Maimon's open Spinozism.
 After a journey to Hamburg, Amsterdam and then back to Hamburg, he started attending the Gymnasium Christianeum in Altona.
 During his stay there he improved his knowledge of the natural sciences and his command of German.
 In 1785, Maimon left for Berlin (where he met Mendelssohn for the last time), then moved to Dessau, and then settled in Breslau, where he attempted to study medicine but eventually took up the position of a tutor.

 After many years of separation, Maimon's wife, Sarah, accompanied by their eldest son, David, managed to locate him in Breslau.
 She demanded that he either return to their home in Lithuania or give her a divorce.
 Maimon eventually agreed to the divorce.

-It was not until 1787 in Berlin that Maimon became acquainted with Kantian philosophy, and in 1790 he published the Essay on Transcendental Philosophy (Versuch über die Transcendentalphilosophie), in which he formulated his objections to Kant's system.
+It was not until 1787 in Berlin that Maimon became acquainted with Kantian philosophy, and in 1790 he published the Essay on Transcendental Philosophy (Versuch über die Transcendentalphilosophie, appeared at the end of 1789, dated in advance 1790), in which he formulated his objections to Kant's system.
 Kant seems to have considered Maimon one of his most astute critics.
 Maimon published a commentary on the Moreh Nebuchim [מורה נבוכים] of Maimonides in 1791 (Gibeath Hamore [גבעת המורה], The Hill of the Guide).
 In 1792/3 he published his Autobiography (Lebensgeschichte).